hoxas/what2watch/README.md

 ## About <a name = "about"></a>

-A CLI to pick a random title from a IMDb watchlist or chart.
+A CLI to pick a random title from a IMDb watchlist, chart or random episode from tv show.

-#### Future Implementation Idea:

-Add choose random episode from tv-show functionality, w/ season filtering.

 ## Getting Started <a name = "getting_started"></a>